nsuki91/deep-learning-cat-vs-dog/README.md

 ## Machine learning based Cat vs Dog
 Algorithm predicts defined image "is dog or cat?" using Tensorflow backend.
-This project is insipired by sentdex's tutorial.
+I used Kaggle Cat vs Dog dataset but you're free to use your own dataset.
+If you will use your own dataset, you need to edit train.py.
+If you will use Kaggle's dataset, set train and test dirs as "currentdir/train" and "currentdir/test".

 ## Usage
 First, you need to install needed libraries.